home-assistant/operating-system/Documentation/configuration.md

 - The `authorized_keys` file activates debug SSH access on port `22222`.
 See [Debugging Hassio][debug-hassio].
 - The `timesyncd.conf` file allow you to set different NTP servers.
 HassOS won't boot without correct working time servers!
 - The `hassos-*.raucb` file is a firmware OTA update which will be installed.
 These can be found on on the [release][hassos-release] page.
+- The `wireguard.conf` file is for setting up a wireguard VPN on the host.
+See [Wireguard Config Format](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg.8) for details.

 You can put this USB stick into the device and it will be read on startup.
 You can also trigger this process later over the API/UI or by calling `systemctl restart hassos-config` on the host.